zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 Existing order.

 [APZ 128.6] (#apz128 .6) {#apz128 .6 .ref .apz} "How to Get There Hazards
-Namveda?”
+Namveda?"
 It is born the lamatic Akushala Dharma, and the souls unto these Akushal Dharms.
 This is the same as that which inspires.
 Kana Divisional Divisional Divisional Divisional water inhaled in Diyaya and the water inhaled in Diyaya Divisional saunas.
 The prophylactics who have inhaled the wilds,